pgomez-r/inception/guide/10_DOCKER_WORDPRESS.md

 - A database such as MariaDB -also, we already have that-.

 If you read the full documentation page, you will notice that many php extensions packages are recommended; we are going to install only some of them.
 For the bonus part, we will also install the redis module -if not sure about doing the bonus part yet, you can install it aynway, it will do no harm-.
-We will also download the wget package needed to download wordpress itself, and the unzip package to unzip the archive with the downloaded wordpress.
+We will also download the `wget` package needed to download wordpress itself, and the `unzip` package to unzip the archive with the downloaded wordpress.

 > All this takes place in a single command line, using `RUN`.
 Why?
 Well, it would be more readable to write many `RUN` lines in our Dockerfile -and the final result will be the same-, but if you remember what we explain before, each command of Dockerfile adds a new layer to the image, then, the more layers, the bigger our image gets.
 Yes, the difference may be just some MBs, but it is a good practice keeping the image as lighter as possible, especially when building bigger projects.

-This would be our Dockerfile so far:
+Then, let's update our initial `RUN`instruction to add all these dependencies:

 ```
-FROM alpine:3.18

-ARG PHP_VERSION=82
-ARG DB_NAME
-ARG DB_USER
-ARG DB_PASS
-ARG DOMAIN_NAME
-ARG WP_USER
-ARG WP_PASS

 RUN apk update && apk upgrade && apk add --no-cache \
     php${PHP_VERSION} php${PHP_VERSION}-fpm php${PHP_VERSION}-phar \
     php${PHP_VERSION}-mysqli php${PHP_VERSION}-json \